Winter is a great time to invest in solar. Here’s why…

 3. Benefit from solar smart tariffs, come rain or shine

-With a battery, it doesn't matter what time of year it is if you'd like to take advantage of the UK’s best export rates with our dedicated solar & battery energy tariffs: Octopus Flux and Intelligent Octopus Flux.
+With a battery, it doesn't matter what time of year it is if you'd like to take advantage of excellent export rates with our dedicated solar and battery energy tariffs: Octopus Flux and Intelligent Octopus Flux.

-With Flux, you’ll have the option to top up your battery with super-cheap grid electricity from 2am - 5am (when grid energy is greenest).
-Then between 4pm - 7pm, if there’s any left over, you can sell energy back to the grid for almost double the price you paid during the off-peak period (per kWh).
-Plus, by exporting green energy during times when grid demand is high, you’re also contributing to the amount of green electrons in the grid, reducing the need for coal power stations to be turned on — so you're saving money whilst helping the environment.
+With Flux, you’ll have the option to top up your battery with super-cheap grid electricity from 2am to 5am (when grid energy is greenest).
+Then between 4pm and 7pm, if there’s any left over, you can sell energy back to the grid for almost double the price you paid during the off-peak period (per kWh).
+Plus, by exporting green energy during times when grid demand is high, you’re also contributing to the amount of green electrons in the grid, reducing the need for coal power stations to be turned on — so you're saving money while helping the environment.

 Alternatively, the cheap energy you use to top up your battery at night can work hand-in-hand with your solar panels to power your home during darker daytimes, helping to lower the cost of your winter energy usage.